awslabs/aws-encryption-sdk-specification/changes/2024-05-20-keystore-kms-config/change.md

 When writing to the Cache,
-the Hierarchy Keyring would include the Keystore's ID, which, ideally, uniquely identifies it's KMS relationship.
+the Hierarchy Keyring would include the Keystore's ID, which, ideally, uniquely identifies its KMS relationship.

 By KMS Relationship, we mean any or all of the following: